jimhigson/oboe.js-dissertation/main/main.md

 concatenation in order to find a suitable script order.

 Early in the project Require.js [@requirejs] was chosen for this task.
-Javascript doesn't have a built in import statement; Require adds one from inside the language as an asynchronous `require` function.
+Javascript does not have an import statement; Require adds one from inside the language as an asynchronous `require` function.
 Calls to `require` AJAX in and execute the imported source, passing any exported items to the given callback.
 For non-trivial applications loading each